nanochess/CVBasic/README.md

 ### Notes

-The current official version is v0.3.0.
+The current official version is v0.4.0.

+Sega SG1000 doesn't have any keypad, so CONT1.KEY and CONT2.KEY aren't operative.

+MSX currently only supports keyboard for CONT1.

+TODO:
+* Implement pletter compression in TMSColor and pletter decompression on CVBasic.

 ### Acknowledgments